MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 6: script that print list all rows of a table

 task 7: script that insert a new row to the table

+task 8: script that displays the number of records with id = 89 in a table